You wake up. It’s dark. Somewhere a fan is humming.

 Option 1: Plants

-The problem: you need a lot of plants.
-Estimates vary, but for one human you need somewhere between 300 and 700 plants, depending on type and light intensity.
-And those plants need light — so energy.
+The catch is the quantity.
+Estimates vary, but to keep one human breathing you need somewhere between 300 and 700 plants, depending on type and light.
+And those plants need light, which means energy.

 Option 2: Chemical scrubbers

 This is what the ISS does.
-They use lithium hydroxide (LiOH) or zeolite to filter CO2 from the air.
+Lithium hydroxide (LiOH) or zeolite pulls CO2 out of the air.
 The downside: lithium hydroxide runs out.
-Zeolite can be regenerated with heat, so that’s better for a closed system.
+Zeolite you can regenerate with heat, which is better for a closed system.

-The ISS also uses the Sabatier reaction: CO2 + hydrogen → methane + water.
+The ISS also runs the Sabatier reaction: CO2 plus hydrogen gives methane plus water.
 The hydrogen comes from electrolysis of water.
-The methane is (unfortunately) vented to space — so that’s a leak in the system.
-But the water can be reused.
+The methane gets vented to space, which is a deliberate leak in the loop.
+The water you keep.

-In your perfect closed system you’d want to convert that methane to something useful.
-That’s difficult, but not impossible.
+In a perfectly closed container you’d want to turn that methane into something useful instead of throwing it overboard.
+Hard, but not impossible.

 Water

-You continuously lose water: sweat, breath, urine, feces.
-In a closed system all that water must come back.
+You lose water constantly: sweat, breath, urine, feces.
+In a closed system, all of it has to come back.

-The ISS does this with the Water Recovery System (WRS):
+The ISS handles this with the Water Recovery System (WRS):

-- Urine Processing Assembly — yes, they drink recycled urine.
-The water is distilled and filtered until it’s cleaner than tap water.
+- Urine Processing Assembly: yes, they drink recycled urine.
+Distilled and filtered until it’s cleaner than tap water.

 Food

-Those nutrients — that’s where the problem lies.
-In a closed system you must compost human waste and convert it back to plant food.
-That’s biologically possible (composting, vermicomposting with worms), but it takes time and space.
+The nutrients are the sticking point.
+In a closed system you have to compost human waste and turn it back into plant food.
+Biologically that works (composting, vermicomposting with worms), but it costs time and space and patience.

-The reality: for complete self-sufficiency you need a fairly complex ecosystem.
-Not just plants, but also bacteria, fungi, maybe insects or fish for protein.
+The honest answer: full self-sufficiency needs a fairly complex ecosystem.
+Not just plants, but bacteria, fungi, maybe insects or fish for protein.
+A whole web, not a single crop.

 Energy

 But you need storage for when you’re in shadow.
-Batteries, or perhaps flywheels for kinetic storage.
+Batteries, or maybe flywheels for kinetic storage.

 Temperature